A Unified Distributed Algorithm for Hybrid Near-Far Field Activity Detection in Cell-Free Massive MIMO: Simulation Results

-Table~\ref{tab:runtime_comparison} demonstrates the parallel processing advantage of the proposed distributed algorithm by comparing the total computation time across different AP numbers with $K=32$, and $L=8$.
-All experiments are implemented in MATLAB R2020a on a computer equipped with an Intel Core i7-13700 CPU and 16 GB of memory.
+Table~\ref{tab:runtime_comparison} further demonstrates the parallel processing advantage of the proposed distributed algorithm by comparing the total computation time across different AP numbers with $K=32$, and $L=8$.
 We can see that as $M$ increases, the total computation time of the centralized approach grows dramatically from 7.41 s to 114.96 s due to the increasing computational load at the CPU.
 In contrast, the distributed algorithm maintains relatively stable computation time from 2.59 s to 7.82 s by leveraging parallel computation.
 The speedup increases significantly with more APs, achieving a remarkable 14.70× improvement when $M=12$.
 This clearly demonstrates that the distributed algorithm's advantage becomes more pronounced as the system scales up.

 \,

 Figure~\ref{transmission bit} illustrates the probability of error versus the total number of bits transmitted over fronthaul links with $M=3$, $K=24$, and $L=6$.
 For the centralized approach, we consider different numbers of bits from $ \{6, 8, 10\}$ for quantizing each entry of $\mathbf{Y}_m$, while for the proposed distributed algorithm, we can set a much smaller number of bits for quantization each entry, since the dynamic range $[0,1]$ for each entry of $\mathbf{a}$ and $\boldsymbol{\theta}_m$ is much smaller.
 In particular, the number of quantization bits per entry is set as $3$, and each AP transmits the local detection results of 60, 80, and 100 devices with the largest SNR.
 We can see that the proposed distributed algorithm requires substantially lower communication overhead while approximating the ideal performance assuming perfect transmission over the fronthaul links without quantization.